Chapter 2. Collect financial information

 How to

 Another great idea to help you organize your financial documents is to create a personal financial directory.
 This could be as simple as creating a list of all your financial accounts using a secure document that is on your computer and protected by a username and a password.
-Most financial transactions are done electronically, that being said, you should use a secure internet computer line or a cell phone.
-Whichever method you use, be diligent in protecting your identity, your assets, and your financial information.
+Since most financial transactions are done electronically, you should always use a secure wired/wireless internet connection.

 Practice